 On October 2017, (same year Christopher Nolan’s Dunkirk came out) Dallas Mavericks owner Mark Cuban & his film company “Magnolia Pictures,” distributed a film titled, “Please Stand By” shown in several films festivals such as one located in Austin, Texas.
 Which is the state I’m actually from.
 Three Months Later, the film was eventually released simultaneously in limited theaters & on-demand.
 It received mixed reviews from critics.
 Sources for the film budget is unknown.
 I don’t know how much dough they spent but it made $404,356 at the box office.
-Not really enough for Sinbad to pay off a $8 million to The IRS.
+Not really enough for Sinbad to pay off an $8 million debt to The IRS.

 Please Stand By stars Dakota Fanning (one of my favorite actresses) as Wendy, an aspiring yet gifted screenwriter on the spectrum who goes on a one woman journey to Hollywood in an attempt to submit her screenplay to a “Star Trek” writing contest.”
 The grand prize is worth $100,000.
 If she wins, she’ll finally get to see her sister & baby niece.
 Then, Wendy might use her cash to buy back her childhood home.

 With the highly anticipated “Once Upon A Time In Hollywood” directed by Quentin Tarantino slated for a release date on July 26th, I thought about sharing my thoughts about Dakota’s movie connected to Hollywood similar to her other movie “The Runaways.”
 Whether it centers around the film industry, television or music industry, each branch is connected like a strand of DNA.